EchoLinkTech/EKO/README.md

 # EKO

-EKO is a next-generation platform built for the AI-powered decentralized economy.
+EKO is a next-generation blockchain platform built for the AI-powered decentralized economy.
 It brings together an advanced blockchain, a powerful AI framework, and a revolutionary stream payment system — designed to support intelligent applications at scale.

 🌐 **Project Website:**
 [https://echolink.info](https://echolink.info)